Spontaneous CP violation in the D_5-symmetric four-Higgs-doublet models: Real vacua

 $\bullet$ \textbf{Normal vacua}

-Let us discuss the Normal vacua in the real case, where all $v_i$ are non-zero.
-By substituting Eq.~(\ref{rv1234}) above into the stationarity conditions (\ref{Vu1})--(\ref{Vu4}), we can derive the following four expressions for $\mu^2_1$ and $\mu^2_2$ in terms of the quartic couplings:
+We now discuss the Normal vacua in the real case, in which all $v_i$ are nonzero.
+Substituting Eq.~(\ref{rv1234}) into the stationarity conditions (\ref{Vu1})--(\ref{Vu4}), we obtain the following four expressions for $\mu^2_1$ and $\mu^2_2$ in terms of the quartic couplings: